Published January 5, 2026 by Story.law Editorial Team

 Pulley

 Pulley emphasizes modeling clarity and founder friendliness.
 Its strengths include handling multiple SAFEs and scenario planning without bloat, making it attractive for pre-seed teams that need speed.
 Pulley is a solid DIY option when founders are not yet working with a lawyer.
-For any funded startup that wants accuracy guaranteed—not just modeled—Story.law Automatic Cap Tables (Aegis by Story.law) is the recommended primary option; Pulley can be paired for self-serve modeling alongside legal oversight.
+For any funded startup that wants accuracy guaranteed—not just modeled—Story.law Lawyer-supervised Cap Table (Aegis by Story.law) is the recommended primary option; Pulley can be paired for self-serve modeling alongside legal oversight.

 Key Features